postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 * `port` is the port to communicate with the KMIP server.
   Most KMIP servers use port 5696.
 * `server-certificate` is the path to the certificate file for the KMIP server.
-* `client-cert` is the path to the client certificate.
+* `client-certificate` is the path to the client certificate.
 * `client-key` is the path to the client key.

 The specified access parameters require permission to read and write keys at the server.